How Metro achieved a

 Solar panel carports/canopies at 4 Metrorail stations

-WMATA is creating one of the nation’s largest community power solar power installations, generating 12.8 megawatts of power with capacity to provide solar power to 1,500+ homes.
+Washington Metropolitan Area Transit Authority (Metro) is creating one of the nation’s largest community power solar power installations, generating 12.8 megawatts of power, the equivalent solar capacity needed to power 1,500+ homes.

 Opportunity: A community benefit that generates revenue

-After the District of Columbia announced its 2018 Clean Energy DC Plan, Metro uncovered a potential path to increasing its impact on regional carbon emissions reductions while creating a new revenue stream to support its transit mission.
-The District of Columbia offers one of the nation’s most attractive incentive programs for solar energy projects, and Metro saw an opportunity to monetize its assets by inviting the solar energy industry to bid on the opportunity to generate solar power on Metro-owned property.
+After the District of Columbia announced its 2018 Clean Energy DC Plan, Metro enlisted JLL to uncover a potential path to increasing its impact on regional carbon emissions reductions while creating a new revenue stream to support its transit mission.
+The District of Columbia offers one of the nation’s most attractive incentive programs for solar energy projects, and JLL saw an opportunity to help Metro monetize its assets by inviting the solar energy industry to bid on the opportunity to generate solar power on Metro-owned property.
 Through hosting a solar power installation, Metro could generate new revenues while also making a major contribution to advancing regional clean energy goals, including the Clean Energy DC Plan.

 Setting the stage for success: Shedding light on a complex challenge